bereamk/learningbee/README.md

 I'm dipping my toe into the coding/programming world.
 This repository is where I'm keeping all of my learning so that I can look back on it to see my progress whenever I feel discouraged.

 This repository will contain:
+- challenges
+- learning_projects
 - notes
-- learning
 - projects
+- uni

 Currently I use Visual Studio Code to help push and pull files.

 ---

-## Notes
+## Challenges
-Exactly what it means.
-Mainly .md files of my notes while I study.
+I'm part of multiple discords and sometimes these discords will post coding challenges.
+Any of the ones I've attempted/completed are in this folder.

-## Learning
+## Learning_projects
 As I learn new technologies and techniques, I often work on small-scale projects and exercises.
 <br>
 Each individual learning platform/method has its own folder and files within.